Karl Brandt in the courtroom. Source: en.wikipedia.org

 At the same time, one of the first bills adopted in Germany in 1933 was the ban on vivisection of animals.
 On August 16, 1933, German Goering proclaimed by radio (a quote from Peter Talantov’s book “0,05.
 Evidence-Based Medicine from Magic to the Search for Immortality”):

 “An absolute and permanent ban on vivisection is a law that is necessary not only to protect animals, but humanity itself needs it ...
 Until we determine the punishment, violators will go to concentration camps.”

 The Germans at that time were the first in the world who legally banned live-cutting for research purposes.
 In fairness, it is worth saying that a few weeks later at the very beginning of September 1933, Hitler, under the pressure of doctors, nevertheless allowed medical vivisection of animals under anesthesia and for strictly defined purposes.
 The “humanistic” initiatives of the Third Reich also include general anesthesia of fur-bearing animals before slaughter, new ways to painlessly shoe horses, a ban on boiling live lobsters, and even Himmler's recommendation for senior SS officers (cannibals from cannibals) to be faithful to a vegetarian diet.

-Well-known attempts by the Nazis to improve the genetic portrait of the nation by the destruction of "non-people" and mentally disabled citizens.
-As part of their health care, the Germans, by the way, were the first to find a relationship between the incidence of lung cancer and smoking.
-Such work of German doctors over time began to lash over the edge and go beyond common sense.
+The attempts of the Nazis to improve the genetic portrait of the nation by destroying "subhumans" and mentally disabled citizens are well known.
+As part of their health care, the Germans, by the way, were the first to discover the dependence of the incidence of lung cancer on smoking.
+Over time, such work of German doctors began to overflow and go beyond common sense.